jazmy/videonotesgen/README.md

 ## Data Flow

-**Video Upload**:
+### Video Upload
 - User uploads a video file
 - File is validated and stored on the server
 - A unique subfolder is created for all processing artifacts

-**Transcription**:
+### Transcription
 - Whisper model processes the audio to generate a raw transcript
 - Transcript is saved as a text file

-**AI Processing**:
+### AI Processing
 - Transcript is sent to the OpenAI in manageable chunks
 - AI generates structured content for different sections (summary, glossary, FAQs, etc.)
 - Results are combined and processed

-**Document Generation**:
+### Document Generation
 - Markdown document is created with all sections
 - Document is converted to additional formats (RTF, HTML)
 - Screenshots are integrated at appropriate timestamps

-**Result Delivery**:
+### Result Delivery
 - All generated files are packaged into a ZIP archive
 - Download link is provided to the user

 ## Storage Structure